 In December 2004, the FASB issued SFAS No. 153, Exchanges of Nonmonetary Assets, an amendment of APB Opinion No. 29, Accounting for Nonmonetary Transactions.
 The amendments made by SFAS No. 153 are based on the principle that exchanges of nonmonetary assets should be measured based on the fair value of the assets exchanged.
-Further, the amendments eliminate the narrow exception for nonmonetary exchanges of similar productive assets and replace it with a broader exception for exchanges of nonmonetary assets that do not have commercial substance.
+Further, the amendments eliminate the narrow exception for nonmonetary assets that do not have commercial substance.
 The statement is effective for nonmonetary asset exchanges occurring in fiscal periods beginning after June 15, 2005.
-Earlier application is permitted for nonmonetary asset exchanges occurring in fiscal periods beginning after the date of issuance.
-The provisions of this statement shall be applied prospectively.
+Earlier application is permitted for nonmonetary asset exchanges occurring in fiscal periods.
 The Company is currently evaluating the potential impact of this statement.